-All students should be covered by adequate accident insurance as part of their Visa requirements or by the EHIC for European students.
+All students should be covered by adequate accident insurance as part of their Visa requirements (including the Immigration Health Surcharge) or by the EHIC for European students.
 Other students are requested to take out appropriate insurance.

 Health Advice, Health Promotion and Counselling